Ravindra-0793/DeepBrainLab/README.md

 ## About

-**DeepBrainLab** is part of the **Gdańsk University of Technology**, supported by the Polonez Bis 3 program, funded by the National Science Centre and the European Union.
+**DeepBrainLab** is part of the **Multimedia Systems Department, Faculty of Electronics, Telecommunications and Informatics, Gdańsk University of Technology**, supported by the Polonez Bis 3 program, funded by the National Science Centre and the European Union.
 Our mission is to unravel the connection between neural activity and behavior, aiming to develop clinically relevant closed-loop brain-machine interfaces.

 Explore our work and learn more about our projects at [www.deepbrainlab.com](http://www.deepbrainlab.com).